OffchainLabs/nitro/docs/tx-lifecycle.md

 - [Geth](./arbos/geth.md)
 - [L1 pricing](./arbos/l1-pricing.md) / [L2 Gas](./arbos/gas.md)

-Note that RBlock assertions include claims about the state of the Outbox; if our transaction triggered any L2 to L1 messages, a RBlock will include an update to the Outbox to reflect its inclusion.
+Note that assertions include claims about the state of the Outbox; if our transaction triggered any L2 to L1 messages, an assertion will include an update to the Outbox to reflect its inclusion.

 **See**:

 - [The Outbox](./arbos/l2-to-l1-messaging.md)

 #### 4a.
-RBlock is valid / goes unchallenged
+Assertion is valid / goes unchallenged

-In the happy / common case, the validator asserted a valid RBlock, and over the course of the dispute window — 1 week on Arbitrum One — no other validators challenge it.
+In the happy / common case, the validator made a valid assertion, and over the course of the dispute window — 1 week on Arbitrum One — no other validators challenge it.

 #### 4b.
 Assertion is challenged!

-If two validators assert different RBlocks, only (at most) one of them can be valid, so they are put into a dispute.
+If two validators claim different state-hashes in their assertions, only (at most) one of them can be valid, so they are put into a dispute.

 A dispute consists of two staked validators dissecting their disagreement down to a single L2 block, and then dissecting the sequence of VM instructions within this block down to a single OPCODE, then finally, executing this single operation.
 The underlying VM the Arbitrum uses is Wasm, or, more precicelsy, "WAVM."
 This is all refereed by contracts on L1.